 Friends Opposes the Whistling Ridge Energy Project Because:

 The project site is located along the boundary of the Columbia River Gorge National Scenic Area in the heart of the Gorge.
 The immense turbines would loom over the Gorge horizon and would be visible for many miles in every direction.
 The affected scenic landscape within the Cascade Mountain Range is visited by tourists from all over the world for its unique qualities, including dramatic mountain vistas, steep cliffs, pastoral lands, and the Columbia River.

 The project would also harm wildlife by permanently removing hundreds of acres of forested habitat, including land within a designated Northern Spotted Owl Special Emphasis Area

 By diminishing Gorge scenic resources, the Whistling Ridge Energy Project would harm the local tourism economy and negatively affect property values in surrounding communities.
 It would also cause substantial traffic and road damage along local roads during construction.

 The average power capacity of the Whistling Ridge Energy Project would be 25 megawatts or less, and the total capacity would be 75 megawatts or less.
-This is a drop in the energy bucket compared to the more than 17,000 megawatts of current wind power capacity
+This is a drop in the energy bucket compared to the more than 7,000 megawatts of installed wind power capacity

 opposed or expressed concerns about the Whistling Ridge Energy Project.
 Concerns have been raised by several public resource management agencies, tourism groups, and environmental organizations, including the National Park Service, the U.S. Forest Service, the Washington Department of Natural Resources, the Washington Counsel for the Environment, the Skamania County Agri-Tourism Association, Sustainable Travel International, Friends of the Historic Columbia River Highway, Seattle Audubon Society, Vancouver Audubon Society, Kittitas Audubon Society, Columbia Gorge Audubon Society, American Bird Conservancy, Conservation Northwest, and the Gifford Pinchot Task Force.

 Friends of the Columbia Gorge supports responsible development of renewable energy sources, but the Whistling Ridge proposal is not responsible.
 It is not critical to our energy needs and not worth sacrificing the unique scenic beauty and wildlife of the Columbia River Gorge.